 How should I get around during the event?

-Every Culture Days location is plotted on this handy map.
+Culture Days locations are spread throughout the city.
 You can drive to each location, walk to some of them or, better yet, plot a cycling route around the ones you want to visit.
-Alternatively, check out your bus and Canada Line transit options via TransLink’s trip planning tool.
+In addition, check out bus and Canada Line transit options via TransLink’s trip planning tool.

 What if I don’t want to travel too far?

-If you’re looking for a one-stop-shop, there will be many activities in and around the Richmond Cultural Centre, located right in the heart of the city.
-This hub is staging events throughout the three-day run, from a self-guided audio tour and pencil drawing classes to a martial arts workshop and folk dances.
-Check out the Cultural Centre’s full line-up here.
+If you’re looking for a one-stop-shop, there will be many activities in and around the city centre ‘Minoru Precinct’ area, home of the Richmond Cultural Centre.
+This hub is staging events throughout the three-day run, ranging from self-guided audio tours and art classes to Chinese folk performances.
+Check out this area’s full line-up here.
+There will also be several history-themed activities in and around Steveston Village.

 Do I need to reserve ahead for anything?